Founded in Spartanburg, South Carolina in 1995, Hub City Press is the South’s premier independent literary press.

 The Cold Mountain Fund Series

 This series is a partnership between Hub City Press and National Book Award Winner Charles Frazier, spotlighting extraordinary fiction and nonfiction writers from the American South.
+Hub City Press chooses these titles internally.

 C. Michael Curtis Short Story Book Prize

 The C. Michael Curtis Short Story Book Prize includes $5,000 and book publication.
-The prize is open to emerging writers in thirteen Southern states.
+The prize is open to emerging writers in fourteen Southern states.
 Submitters must currently reside in the South and must have no more than one previously published book.

 Submissions: September 1 - December 30, biennially